andrasq/node-qmarkd/README.md

 qmarkdn
 =======

-Quick little hack to format markup kind of like markdown, visually like github, but with some small differences.
+Quick little cli tool to format markup kind of like markdown, visually like github, but with some small differences.
 It's a little abridged and a little warped compared to markdown.

-**WORK IN PROGRESS**
+This started out as two-hour hack to apply some simple formatting my document; since then it's been minor bugfixes; oh, and tables support.

+This is a work in progress.
+It has rough edges, but is usable.

 The syntax currently is slightly different from github, but it works the way I like it.
 It also has some extensions brought over from another tool of mine.
 This is a work in progress and may change as I add/alter features or change my mind.

+    $ qmarkdn README.md > out.html

 Installing